Gaza factions agree to cease fire if Israel halts attack: Palestinian official

 In aerial attacks on Tuesday, Israel’s military said it took out a rocket-launching squad and fired at several Palestinians infiltrating through the border fence around Gaza, which Israel keeps under blockade.

+In Gaza City, people gathered in front of a large mound of debris that was once a multi-floor structure.
+It was flanked by five-storey buildings still standing after the air strike, their shattered stone facades adding to the tall pile of rubble.

-Violence has simmered since Palestinians launched weekly border protests on March 30 to demand the easing of the blockade on Gaza and rights to lands lost in the 1948 war of Israel’s founding.
+Violence has simmered since Palestinians launched weekly border protests on March 30 to demand the easing of the blockade on Gaza and the right to return to lands lost in the 1948 war of Israel’s founding.
 Israeli troops have killed more that 220 Palestinians during the confrontations, which have included border breaches.

+In fighting over the past two days, Israeli missiles flattened seven buildings, mostly in Gaza City including the TV station.
+Witnesses said warning missiles, which carry small warheads, were fired first.

+Abdallah Abu Habboush, 22, said he was awakened by shouts from neighbors to get out of his residential building after what Israel terms the “tap on the roof” warning.
+They all gathered in a room on the first floor to wait out the attack.

 Writing by Jeffrey Heller and Dan Williams; Editing by Andrew Heavens and Angus MacSwan